sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 > **Note**: This is also an example of a nested transform.

-## Transform Usage

-You typically use transforms when data in IdentityNow or on a source is not normalized for its intended destination and must be mapped, generated, or otherwise altered to meet data standards.
-Transforms have a variety of applications across IdentityNow's feature sets, ranging from account correlation for access reviews to provisioning new accounts in target sources.

-You mainly use transforms in two places:

-1. The identity - on an identity profile for identity attribute calculation.
-These are calculated during any identity refresh process.

-2. The account - on a source profile for determining new account attribute values for provisioning operations (like account creation).

-### Identity Transforms

-Identity attribute transforms are configured on the identity profile.
-Use them to determine identity attribute values calculated during an identity refresh process.

-**Configuration**

-These can be configured in IdentityNow by going to **Admin** > **Identities** > **Identity Profiles** > (An Identity Profile) > **Mappings** (tab).
-These can also be configured with IdentityNow REST APIs.

-From this screen the installed, available transforms can be added to an identity profile to transform identity attributes.
-Select a transform next to an identity attribute.
-Once the transform is configured, click **Save**.

-**Testing Transforms**

-Once the transform is saved, you can preview the example transform data with the Preview function.
-This provides a live preview of the newly saved transforms applied to the identity data.

-**Applying Transforms**

-Select Update to apply the transform updates.
-This starts an identity refresh process to recalculate and update identity attributes for all identities in the system.

-> **Note**: This process can take some time.

 ### Account Transforms

 Account attribute transforms are configured on the account create profiles.
 They determine the templates for new accounts created during provisioning events.